Report

 Forms of physical abuse include: punching, beating, shaking, hitting (with a hand, stick, strap or other objects), caning, burning, slapping, biting, kicking, ear twisting, throwing, stabbing, choking, or otherwise harming a child.

-Example: a student is whipped with a cane and red welts are visible, a parent slaps a child so hard across the face that black and blue marks appear in the shape of a hand; an infant is shaken so hard that brain damage occurs; a parent spanks an 11-month-old.
+Example: a student is whipped to the point of leaving marks; a caretaker slaps a child and leaves marks; an infant is shaken so hard that brain damage occurs; a parent spanks a child under 2 years old.

 Substance Abuse